 There are many advantages to filing a provisional patent application, including:

 it establishes your earliest filing date, which is important for determining whether your invention is patentable (the earlier your filing date the better)

-the details of your invention will not be published (you don’t have to worry about competitors finding out what you’re working on)
+the details of your invention are not published so competitors won’t be able to find out out what you’re working on

-future patent applications, including international “PCT” patent applications, can be based on your provisional patent application and share the same early filing date.
+future patent applications, including PCT and national patent applications can be based on your provisional patent application and share the same early filing date.

 In short, there are plenty of reasons to start the patent application process by filing a provisional patent application.
 Your patent attorney can help you work out the next steps as your invention matures and becomes market-ready.

 Design registrations typically protect how a product looks, rather than how it works.
 That said, if the function of your product is intrinsically tied to its appearance, then you should consider both patent and design protection.

 Patents allow you to stop others from commercially exploiting your invention for up to twenty years.
 From a business perspective, this is a long time to be keeping competitors at bay while you carve out your market niche.
 The powerful monopoly afforded by patents allows you to dominate a market by restraining your competitors.

 Patent rights in Google’s search algorithms and Dyson’s cyclonic vacuum technologies propelled these companies to the forefront of their fields, leaving competitors languishing.